Advantages of quantum communication revealed by the reexamination of hyperbit theory limitations: Hyperbits for communications

-In this representation, the cyclic wire signifies the contraction of indices, i.e. the trace operation.
+In this representation, the cyclic wire signifies the contraction of indices, i.e., the trace operation.
 The lower triangle depicts the input state, while the upper triangle represents the result of the effect.
-The dotted line helps to distinguish the preparation from the measurement.
+The dotted line helps to distinguish the preparation (lower side) from the measurement (upper side).